William Hill sees Australia growth after acquisitions

-LONDON Aug 2 William Hill, Britain's largest bookmaker, said it saw strong potential from its move into Australia after reporting an 8 percent rise in first half group operating profit.
+LONDON William Hill (WMH.L), Britain's largest bookmaker, said it saw strong potential from its move into Australia after reporting an 8 percent rise in first half group operating profit.

 "We are excited by the opportunity we see to develop William Hill Australia by improving our digital offer and targeting the recreational customer," Chief Executive Ralph Topping said.